emee-dev/convex-tanstack/README.md

-Webhook.sh is an application that simplifies webhook integration offering the ability to receive webhooks, runs scripts, generate and copy integration scripts with AI assistance.
-It removes the anxiety that comes with integrating third party api services.

-### Problem
-When working with webhooks, it is very important to know the shape of the incoming request and also be able to write the integration code for it.
-I created this app to help me store the request, search for request and using AI to generate integration code snippets.

-### Notable features
-1. Ratelimiting requests
-2. On Request scripting with Codemirror editor
-3. Tanstack is very fun to work with.

-### Tech stack
-Tanstack start: Client/Server/Middleware functions API RoutesPage loaderError componentNot found componentclient renderingPre-rendering (/docs)SitemapFile uploadsCustom client entry
-Convex:
-Queries/MutationsCron schedulesFile Storage/ServeConvex TriggersFull text searchAuth component with BetterAuthConvex + Tanstack queryRatelimit component
-Sentry:Application observability + event contexts
-Netlify:Application deployment
-Firecrawl:
-On request utility functions eg $screenShotUrl(), $scrapeUrl()

-Autumn:Not supported in my country

-Coderabbit: Don't know how to use it.

-Cloudflare: Application deploymentWorkers AI + AI SDK

-Codemirror:Js Code Editor with incredible Typescript integration thanks to valtown extensions

-### Why did I build this?
-I built this primarily because I always have this axiety when working with webhooks.
-And this application is my way of reducing or eliminating that stress.

-### Challenges
-I had some issues understanding the Tanstack paradigm, and also deploying on netlify or cloudflare and getting exceptions after expceptions
+# Webhook.sh

+**Webhook.sh** is an application that simplifies webhook integration by offering the ability to receive webhooks, run scripts, and generate/copy integration snippets with AI assistance.
+It removes the anxiety that often comes with integrating third-party API services.

+---

+## 🚧 Problem

+When working with webhooks, it is crucial to know the **shape of the incoming request** and be able to **quickly write integration code** for it.
+I created this app to store requests, search through them, and generate integration snippets using AI.

+---

+## ✨ Notable Features

+1. Rate-limiting incoming requests
+2. On-request scripting using the Codemirror editor
+3. Built with TanStack — which is extremely fun to work with

+---

+## 🧰 Tech Stack

+### **TanStack Start**

+- Client/Server/Middleware functions
+- API Routes
+- Page Loader
+- Error Component
+- Not-found Component
+- Client Rendering
+- Pre-rendering (e.g., `/docs`)
+- Sitemap
+- File Uploads
+- Custom Client Entry

+### **Convex**

+- Queries / Mutations
+- Cron Schedules
+- File Storage / Serving
+- Convex Triggers
+- Full-text Search
+- Auth Component (BetterAuth)
+- Convex + TanStack Query
+- Rate-limit Component

+### **Sentry**

+- Application observability
+- Event context tracking

+### **Netlify**

+- Application deployment

+### **Firecrawl**

+- On-request utilities like:
+  - `$screenShotUrl()`
+  - `$scrapeUrl()`

+### **Autumn**

+- Not supported in my country

+### **Coderabbit**

+- Don't know how to use it.

+### **Cloudflare**

+- Application deployment
+- Workers AI + AI SDK

+### **Codemirror**

+- JS code editor
+- Excellent TypeScript integration (thanks to Valtown extensions)

+---

+## 🧠 Why Did I Build This?

+I built this primarily because I often feel anxious when working with webhooks.
+This application is my way of reducing — or hopefully eliminating — that stress.

+---

+## 🧩 Challenges

+I encountered difficulties understanding the TanStack paradigm, and also ran into several deployment challenges on Netlify and Cloudflare, including repeated exceptions.